 3. They Are Successful On Stage, Not The Engagement After

-The myth that introverts are shy or not strong willed, are exactly that, myths.
+The myth that introverts are shy or not strong-willed is exactly that, myths.
 Many public speakers are introverted in nature.
-Their detail oriented nature’s lead them to prepare very thoroughly prepare for their ‘performances’.
+Their detail-oriented nature’s lead them to prepare very thoroughly prepare for their ‘performances’.

 4. They Are Easily Distracted, But Rarely Bored